 Notes

-- If you don’t have a quiche pan, you can use a tart pan with a removable bottom or a 9-inch pie pan.
+- If you don’t have a quiche pan, use a tart pan with a removable bottom or a 9-inch pie pan.

-- If you don’t have pie weights, you can use dried beans, peas, or rice to weigh down the crust.
+- If you don’t have pie weights, use dried beans, peas, or rice to weigh down the crust.

 - For a more indulgent quiche, use heavy cream in place of the half-and-half.